jacques-shebehe/oru-typst/main.typ

   ]
 )

-Charts \[diagram\] as well as figures and pictures must have an alternative text.
-Right-click the chart \[diagram\] or figure to add or edit your alternative text (“Alt Text”).
+Charts [diagram] as well as figures and pictures must have an alter-native text.
+Right-click the chart [diagram] or figure to add or edit your alternative text (“Alt Text”).
 It is also important to use colours or patterns with sufficient contrast to other elements.
 Print your diagram or figure in black and white to check that the contrast ratio is high enough.

 #figure(image("media/image6.png", height: 3.12885in, width: 4.54167in),
   caption: [